You can start withdrawing your pension from a defined contribution pension from age 55 (increasing to 57 in 2028).

 If you have a defined contribution pension, whether it’s a workplace or a personal pension, you have a number of options:

-1) Leave it where it is – If you have a defined contribution pension and want to delay retiring, you can keep building your pension pot until you are 75.
+Leave your pension where it is - If you have a defined contribution pension and want to delay retiring, you can keep building your pension pot until you are 75.

 We do not currently offer drawdown, where you are able to take a tax-free lump sum and income directly from your pension, but we can transfer out your pension to a provider that offers a drawdown facility - we’ll make this as smooth and quick as possible for you.